Simeng07/LeetCodeFetcher/README.md

 At the meantime, this program offers the function of generating a TOC file, containing links to all the codes you saved before.
 To apply this usage, you need to assign the `tocPrefix` param.

 The `sid` file it created is used to rule out of the formerly finished codes.
 Never mind about it.

+[This](https://github.com/SMartQi/LeetCode) is my repo generated from this program.